mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Instruction width type classification performance by \ac{ISA} when using \ac{LOGO CV} on the ISADetect dataset \label{fig:logo-instructionwidthtype-by-isa}](./images/logo-instructionwidthtype-by-isa.png)

 \autoref{fig:logo-instructionwidthtype-by-model} aggregates the results across \acp{ISA}.
+Similar to the performance seen with endianness classification, the performance of the embedding models perform better than the non-embedding counterparts, with the _Simple1d-E_ model performing the best with an overall accuracy of 87.8% and a standard deviation of 4.3%.

 \autoref{fig:logo-instructionwidthtype-by-isa} aggregates results across the different models.
+Many \acp{ISA} are correctly classified with accuracy well above 90%, while others perform poorly.

+\FloatBarrier

 ### Training on ISADetect, testing on CpuRec